MW 12x2 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the aspect of protecting young children.
-It's also worth noting that tiny parts of these products have the potential to be problematic in medical diagnosis in case of swallowing.
+- Possible danger to health from tiny fragments of magnets are risky, if swallowed, which is crucial in the context of children's health.
+Additionally, tiny parts of these magnets have the potential to complicate diagnosis when they are in the body.

 Caution with Neodymium Magnets